zietzm/micromanubot/README.md

 Lowering the friction to academic writing.
 Opinionated but customizable.
 [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) for preprints.
-[Manubot](https://manubot.org/) in a self-contained, command-line tool.
+A fraction of [Manubot](https://manubot.org/) in a self-contained, command-line tool.
+All the flexibility of LaTeX, available immediately.

 ## Why Micromanubot?